bitnami/charts/bitnami/kube-arangodb/README.md

     value: error
 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
-To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values inside the `operator`, `apiserver` and `cluster` sections.
+To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values (also the one inside the `webhooks` section).

 ### Sidecars